mariolukas/HydraPlay/README.md

   <img style="width: 500px" src="doc/images/screen6.png"></img><br><br>
 </div>

+#### Connect with SnapClient

 Alternatively use a more stable generic client on your client-side systems (e.g Raspberry Pi)

 ```
 snapclient -h <server_ip>
 ```

+Detailed information can be found on the offical [Snapcast GitHub project](https://github.com/badaix/snapcast) documentation.

+#### Use SnapCasts Android Client

 Or even install the official android client on your mobile phone

 [https://github.com/badaix/snapdroid/releases/tag/v0.24.0](https://github.com/badaix/snapdroid/releases/tag/v0.24.0)

+### 5 Open HydraPlay and use it!

-Open a Browser and goto:
+Finally open a Browser and goto:

 ```
 http://<your_server_ip>:<port_in_configuration>
 ```

 ## Running on a Raspberry Pi
 *Docker*